Award Winning Design

 One of the keys to interior design is providing just the right amount of input.
 “I can be hands-on or hands-off, or anything in between,” says Sanford, who writes a bi-weekly design column for the Vail Daily (see the Articles page for samples).

 “Some clients want a quick turnkey solution while others want to partner with me and get really involved.
 Some clients will give me a little bit of an idea and ask me to run with it.
 Ultimately, it’s all about creating an interior design that works.”

-In addition to an BFA from the Boston Museum School of Fine Arts at Tufts University and a degree in Interior Design from the Colorado Institute of Art, she has traveled extensively through Europe and Asia.
+In addition to a Bachelor of Fine Arts from the Boston Museum School of Fine Arts at Tufts University and a degree in Interior Design from the Colorado Institute of Art, Nancy has traveled extensively through Europe and Asia.